fakedrtom/SVAFotate/README.md

 ***best***

-Adds the "best" match for each data source including in the BED file (or as specified) and creates the following annotations:
+Adds the "best" match for each data source included in the BED file (or as specified) and creates the following annotations:

 ```